 Make Sure The Pool Is Properly Secured And Maintained Before The Party

 Take a CPR / First Aid class and teach everyone in your family how to use the pool safely and show everyone in your family and all visitors where emergency equipment is at you pool.
 You never know when an emergency may happen and to who so everyone needs to know how to respond to an emergency.
-Most parks and recreation departments in Chicago and the Chicago suburbs offer basic CPR and pool safety classes like this.
+Most parks and recreation departments offer basic CPR and pool safety classes like this.